 Cuppers is a drama festival for undergraduate and postgraduate freshers organised jointly by OUDS and TAFF.
 Teams from the different colleges each put on a short play in the Burton Taylor Studio which are judged over the course of the week by the two drama committees.
-A shortlist is then put through to the final where they compete for various awards, including ‘Best Sound’, ‘Best Lighting’, ‘Best Design’.
+The teams compete for various awards, including ‘Best Sound’, ‘Best Lighting’, ‘Best Design’.

 All abilities are welcome, and beginners are encouraged - the OUDS and TAFF committees will be available to help you throughout the whole process, making it a fun environment in which to stage your first Oxford show.